IBM PCjr: Discontinuation

-By January 1985, IBM had sold an estimated 240,000-275,000 PCjrs, 200,000 of which were sold in the fourth quarter of 1984.
-When the discounts ended, however, sales decreased abruptly and inventories began to stack up again.
+By January 1985, IBM had sold an estimated 240,000–275,000 PCjrs, 200,000 of which were sold in the fourth quarter of 1984.
+When the discounts ended, however, sales decreased abruptly, and inventories began to stack up again.
 By this time, three PCjr-specific magazines had ended their publications with significant losses.
-IBM was unable to meet the demand for its new PC AT business microcomputer, but the home-computer market was in decline and the company was likely unable to make a sufficient profit when selling the PCjr at a discount.
+IBM was unable to meet the demand for its new PC AT business microcomputer, but the home-computer market was in decline, and the company was likely unable to make a sufficient profit when selling the PCjr at a discount.

 IBM discontinued the PCjr on March 19, 1985, stating that "The home market didn't expand to the degree I.B.M. and many observers thought it would".
 The surprise decision by IBM's CEO John Akers astounded software developers, some of which only made PCjr products.
-Rumored to have 100,000 to 400,000 unsold PCjrs despite not having ordered new microprocessors from Intel since summer 1984, the company offered large discounts to its employees, schools, and consumers.
+Rumored to have 100,000 to 400,000 unsold PCjrs despite not having ordered new microprocessors from Intel since summer 1984, the company offered large discounts to its employees, schools, and the public.
 Inventory remained through Christmas 1985, and IBM used discounts as well as radio and full-page print ads to try to sell off remaining stock.
 Dealers said that they would not accept IBM's unusually attractive payment terms, because stores already had large inventory they were unable to sell.